Elizabeth-Warren/bling-open/README.md

 A single instance of Bling can handle multiple Help Scout Mailboxes, but each Mailbox must have its own Twilio number.

+This repository includes code that should be instructive to folks looking to use mobilecommons rather than Twilio as the SMS transport layer :)

+Bling was built by @benweissmann.
+And infinite appreciation to @avrilpearl for her help getting it open sourced!

 ## Setup

 1. Install pipenv, then: